Find Affordable College Courses

 Saint Louis, MO

-Saint Louis University ranked #6 on this year’s Best Health Sciences & Services Schools in Missouri list.
+Saint Louis University did quite well in this year’s ranking of the best schools for health sciences and services students.
+It came in at #6 on the list.
 Located in the city of Saint Louis, SLU is a private not-for-profit school with a fairly large student population.

 While working on their degree, health science majors at SLU accumulate an average of around $27,000 in student debt.